 Department of Health

 London SW1A 2NS

 The government department responsible for health, social care, and the National Health Service (NHS).
 Information about all aspects of the Mental Capacity Act and Deprivation of Liberty Safeguards can be found on the website.

-Template letter 2 – To the supervisory body (local authority), requesting they investigate a possible unauthorised deprivation of liberty.
+Template letter 2 – To the local authority (or local health board), requesting they investigate a possible unauthorised deprivation of liberty.
 Download from alzheimers.org.uk/dolinvest

-Template letter 3 – Relevant person’s representative requesting a review of a standard authorisation for Deprivation of Liberty Safeguards from the supervisory body.
+Template letter 3 – To the local authority (or local health board) from the relevant person’s representative requesting a review of a standard deprivation of liberty authorisation.
 Download from alzheimers.org.uk/dolsreview

 Template letter 4 – To the local authority (or local health board) requesting they investigate a possible unauthorised deprivation of liberty in supported living.
 Download from alzheimers.org.uk/dolinvestsupp

 Reviewed by: Professor Phil Fennell, Cardiff Law School and Irene Chenery, Partner, Chenery Maher Solicitors, member of Solicitors for the Elderly